Nutritional tips to help with the symptoms of Menopause

 ● Eat phytoestrogen rich foods.
 These include non-genetically modified soy products such as soy milk, tofu, legumes, tempeh and beans.
 Increase lignan intake via flaxseeds.

-Consider supplementing your diet with a quality multivitamins and minerals, and vitamin D. And ensure to pack up your diet full of these essential nutrients:
+Consider supplementing your diet with quality multivitamins and minerals, and vitamin D. And ensure to pack your diet full of these essential nutrients:

 Vitamin C – broccoli, cantaloupe, cauliflower, kale, kiwi, orange, papaya, red, green or yellow pepper, sweet potato, strawberries, parsley and tomatoes.